IgorMundstein/WinMemoryCleaner/README.md

 ### Compact Mode

-- Arrow (Up/Down) next to the minimize button to expand and collapse the window
+- Arrow (Up/Down) next to the minimize button to collapse and extend the window

 [![](/.github/images/main-window-compact.png)](#compact-mode)